A Week in Georgia

 Itinerary

-Our trip starts in Tbilisi, the capital of Georgia.
+Our adventure starts in Tbilisi, the capital of Georgia.
 Our hotel is a short walk from the wonderfully restored historic centre, which has relaxing pavement cafes and bars.
-You can check into the hotel from mid-afternoon, though many flights don't arrive until the early hours of tomorrow.
+You can check into the hotel from mid-afternoon.
+There are no activities planned today as many flights don’t arrive until the early hours of tomorrow.
+Want more time in Tbilisi?
+Secure pre-tour hotel nights through your sales representative.
+Stay: Address Boutique Hotel (or similar).

 We have the morning to rest at our hotel following what, for most people, will have been either a late-night arrival yesterday or early morning arrival today.
 If you prefer to make the most of your time, you can take in art galleries, markets or cafes on your own before the tour starts.